-This agreement has been drawn up in consultation with Governors, academy staff, parents and children of the academy.
-Working in partnership for success, we all agree to live by our academy values of respect, friendship, responsibility, empathy, honesty and independence.
+This agreement has been drawn up in consultation with Governors, school staff, parents and children of Redhill Primary Academy.
+Upon the opening of Thomas Telford Primary Free School in September 2025, this agreement will be consulted on with the school staff, parents and children and then reviewed accordingly.

+Working in partnership for success: we all agree to live by our school values of respect, friendship, responsibility, empathy, honesty and independence.